dudung/ptext/docs/index.md

 # About
 ptext is a project to display physics using only text to save bandwidth and it will be rendered in client side using JavaScript and Cascading Style Sheets.
+It plans to have abilities such as (MathJax)[https://www.mathjax.org], [Chart.js](https://www.chartjs.org), Three.js (https://threejs.org), but with simple markup language as (Markdown Here)[https://markdown-here.com].